gravitational/teleport/rfd/0074-sftp-support.md

 the `ssh_server` yaml config to control whether scp and sftp will be enabled or not for per node.

-The second stage will be adding SFTP protocol support to `tsh scp` sub command, and ensuring SFTP trasfers work on the web UI. `tsh scp` will continue to use the scp/rcp protocol by default for backwards compatibility, but the SFTP protocol can be optionally enabled with the `-s` flag.
+2. Adding SFTP protocol support to `tsh scp` sub command, and ensuring SFTP trasfers work on the web UI. `tsh scp` will continue to use the scp/rcp protocol by default for backwards compatibility, but the SFTP protocol can be optionally enabled with the `-s` flag.

-The third and final stage will be making the SFTP protocol be used by default for `tsh scp`, and adding the `-O` flag to allow optional usage of thee scp/rcp protocol for backwards compatibility.
+3. Making the SFTP protocol be used by default for `tsh scp`, and adding the `-O` flag to allow optional usage of thee scp/rcp protocol for backwards compatibility.
 This stage will take place in a future major release (11?) and will be documented as a potentially breaking change.